Ellon-M/ror-budget-app/README.md

 # 📖 [Budget App] <a name="about-project"></a>

-**[Budget App]** is a web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+**[Budget App]** is a web application where you can manage your budget: based on categories listing every transaction made in each place, thus keeping track of the user's spending amount.

 ## 🛠 Built With <a name="built-with">Ruby on Rails</a>